fp-cybrilla/fp-cybrilla.github.io/content/upcoming/roadmap.md

         short: "Ability to cancel mandates",
         detail: "Allow investors or distributors to cancel existing autopay mandates directly through the platform."
       },
+      {
+        short: "Same-day settlement for batch purchases and SIPs",
+        detail: "Batch lumpsum purchases and SIP instalments will settle on the same day for select AMCs.", },
     ],

     development: [
       {
-        short: "Same-day settlement for batch purchases and SIPs",
-        detail: "Batch lumpsum purchases and SIP instalments will settle on the same day for select AMCs.",
+        short: "Token URL UX redesign",
+        detail: "A redesigned payment token URL experience, especially aimed at new MF distributors building their first investor-facing app — cleaner layout, clearer calls to action, and a better mobile experience.",
-        month: "Apr"
+        month: "May"
       },
+    ],

+    launched: [
       {
         short: "Payment failure window cut from T+7 days to T+30 min",
         detail: "Failed payments will be flagged within 30 minutes instead of the current T+7 day window, enabling investors to retry much faster and reducing the risk of missing NAV-sensitive transactions.",
         month: "Apr"
       },
-      {
-        short: "Token URL UX redesign",
-        detail: "A redesigned payment token URL experience, especially aimed at new MF distributors building their first investor-facing app — cleaner layout, clearer calls to action, and a better mobile experience.",
-        month: "Apr"
-      },
-    ],

-    launched: [
       {
         short: "Mandate against lumpsum purchases",
         detail: "Use case: For 'first instalment today' SIPs, investors will be able to authorise an autopay mandate and initiate the first instalment payment in a single UPI interaction.
 The first instalment will be debited within 24–28 hours of mandate authorisation."